colarusso/flashcards/README.md

 # Turn Spreadsheets into Flashcards
-Serve and order a virtual flashcard stack based on how well you've memorized its content.
+Serve and order a stack of virtual flashcards based on how well you've memorized its content.
 (1) make a spreadsheet with columns for the "front" and "back" of your cards; (2) add your content as rows to the sheet; (2) link that sheet to the [web app](https://colarusso.github.io/flashcards/); and (3) work your way through the cards.
 Context and instructions below.

 See https://colarusso.github.io/flashcards/

-## Context
+## Context / Backstory

 When I studied for the bar, I reduced my notes to not quite three thousand "flashcards."
 In truth, they were virtual flashcards.
 I created a database of 2,705 question-answer pairs and put them up on a web server.
 I accessed the server from my phone which presented the questions as cards based on how well the server thought I knew the material.